This group is a nexus for PHOTOGRAPHERS & MODELS wishing to work together.

 This should be obvious, but just in case.
 The models are here to be photographed, not: groped, grabbed, fondled, fingered, touched or teased.
 My policy is that during the photography sessions photographers will remain more than arms length from the model.
 (If you can extend your arm and touch the model you are too close.)
 This is the default policy; individual models may have their own policies which are more or less restrictive.
 The model's policy will prevail.
 MODEL RELEASES:

-Model releases are available at the photographers' option.
+, currently the usual plan, the model Releases & 2257 forms are included.
+In other cases, Model Releases are available at the photographers' option.
 The price of model releases is set in advance (usually $15.00) & the release is purchased directly from the model.
 See a copy of our standard release at MODELRelease-7r.doc

 .
 Rare exceptions may occur.
 For strobe sessions model releases are generally $20.00.
 Models expect to be and appreciate being paid in cash.
+In some cases the purchase of model releases & age certifications (2257 form's) will be required.
+When that is the case it will be clearly stated in the announcement.
 THURSDAY WALK IN SHOOTS: